xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 </details>

 **<details><summary>Total Assigned Sessions (Agent)</summary>**
-Number of sessions assigned to an agent to execute tests.
+The total number of sessions assigned to an agent to execute tests.

-In Katalon TestOps, the maximum number of assigned sessions is called Threshold.
+In Katalon TestOps, the maximum number of assigned sessions is also called Threshold.
 </details>

 **<details><summary>Total Executing Sessions (Agent)</summary>**
-Number of sessions an agent executes in real time.
+The number of sessions an agent executes in real time.
 </details>

 **<details><summary>Traceability Matrix</summary>**